API

 1. Use RESTful Principles

-• Consistency: Use standard HTTP methods consistently.
-For instance, always use GET for retrieving resources, POST for creating new resources, PUT for updating resources, and DELETE for deleting them.
+- Consistency: Use standard HTTP methods consistently.
+For instance, always use

-• Example: To retrieve user data, your endpoint should look like GET /users/{id}.
+for deleting them. - Example: To retrieve user data, your endpoint should look like

 2. Meaningful Endpoint Naming

-• Example: To get a list of users, use /users instead of /getUser.
+- Example: To get a list of users, use

 3. Utilize HTTP Status Codes

-• Example: Return 200 OK for successful requests, 404 Not Found when a resource can't be located, and 500 Internal Server Error for server issues.
+when a resource can't be located, and500 Internal Server Error

 4. Version Your API